Overview

 filed by a former advisory client against one of REACT’s owners, Richard Baer, along with the

-broker dealer Mr. Baer is affiliated with, Lion Street.
-Legacy Capital Group California, REACT &
+broker dealer Mr. Baer is affiliated with, Integrity Alliance.
+Legacy Capital Group California,

-Messrs.
-Baer and Bunger deny any and all allegations but in recognition that continuing to pursue
+REACT & Messrs.
+Baer and Bunger deny any and all allegations but in recognition that continuing

-the actions would be expensive and time consuming and solely to avoid the expense, inconvenience,
+to pursue the actions would be expensive and time consuming and solely to avoid the expense,

 More background information is available online on the Investment Advisor Public Disclosure